International Military Tribunal for the Far East: Failure to prosecute Japan's atrocities against its nationals as crimes against humanity

 Despite Class C charges being created to prosecute Japan for atrocities against its nationals, this never occurred at all.
 Britain, France, Netherlands, and the U.S.—four-nation members of the Tokyo trials—had colonies themselves and feared that their own colonial atrocities might be brought to account for crimes against humanity.
 As a consequence, this left the Korean and Taiwanese victims of Japanese colonial atrocities without any recourse in the international legal system.

 Aftermath

 Release of the remaining 42 "Class A" suspects

-The International Prosecution Section (IPS) of the SCAP decided to try the seventy Japanese apprehended for "Class A" war crimes in three groups.
-The first group of 28 were major leaders in the military, political, and diplomatic sphere.
-The second group (23 people) and the third group (nineteen people) were industrial and financial magnates who had been engaged in weapons manufacturing industries or were accused of trafficking in narcotics, as well as a number of lesser known leaders in military, political, and diplomatic spheres.
+The International Prosecution Section (IPS) of the SCAP decided to try the 70 Japanese apprehended for "Class A" war crimes in three groups.
+The first group (28 people) were major leaders in the military, political, and diplomatic sphere.
+The second group (23 people) and the third group (19 people) were industrial and financial magnates who had been engaged in weapons manufacturing industries or were accused of trafficking in narcotics, as well as a number of lesser known leaders in military, political, and diplomatic spheres.
 The most notable among these were: